Language Translation

 The study guide will be provided by the International Hearing Society when they send your your email to test.

-• Practical Examination Schedule & Board Meetings
+• Practical Examination Schedule

-All applicants should report the room documented on your admission paper
+All practical exams are scheduled in the Conference Center and all applicants should report the room documented on your admission paper.

-2022 Dates for Practical Exam and Committee Meeting:
+Dates for Practical Exam:

 Fee Schedule